Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Bicarbonates

-Water is the predominant constituent of saliva (~ 94%).
-The pH value of saliva at rest is slightly acidic, which varies between pH 5.75 and 7.05, with an increase in the flow rate of saliva increases to pH 8.
-In addition, pH also depends on the concentration of proteins, bicarbonate ions (HCO 3) and phosphate (PO 4 3-), which have a significant buffer capacity.
-The concentration of bicarbonate is ~ 5-10 mM / L at rest, and can increase to 40-60 mmol / L with stimulation, while the concentration of phosphate is ~ 4-5 mM / L, regardless of the flow rate.
+Water is the predominant constituent of saliva (~94%).
+The pH value of saliva at rest is slightly acidic, which varies between pH 5.75 and 7.05, rising to pH 8 with increasing salivary flow rate.
+In addition, the pH also depends on the concentration of proteins, bicarbonate ions (HCO 3) and phosphate (PO 4 3-), which have a significant buffer capacity.
+The bicarbonate concentration is ~5-10 mM/L at rest, and may increase to 40-60 mmol/L with stimulation, while the phosphate concentration is ~4-5 mM/L regardless of flow rate.
 In addition to bicarbonate and phosphate, other ions are present in saliva.
-In general, a slightly hypotonic osmolarity of saliva is maintained.
-The most important are sodium ions (1-5 mM / L at rest and 100 mM / L when stimulated), chloride (5 mmol / L at rest and up to 70 mM / L when stimulated), potassium (15 mM / L at rest and 30-40 mM / L during stimulation) and calcium (1.0 mM / L at rest and 3-4 mM / L during stimulation).
+In general, a slightly hypotonic saliva osmolarity is maintained.
+The most important are sodium ions (1-5 mM/l at rest and 100 mM/l with stimulation), chloride (5 mmol/l at rest and up to 70 mM/l with stimulation), potassium (15 mM/l at rest and 30-40 mM/l with stimulation) and calcium (1.0 mM/l at rest and 3-4 mM/l with stimulation).
 The lower saliva contains ammonium (NH 4 +), bromide, copper, fluoride, iodide, lithium, magnesium, nitrate (NO 3 -), perchlorate (ClO 4 -), thiocyanate (SCN-), etc.

 Table 2 - Saliva proteins